Program to Introduce Native Milkweed Plants for Butterfly Habitat Will be Expanded

-The Monarchs for Monarchs program is a partnership among the biological sciences department of the College of Sciences, ODU student botanists, the ODU Kaplan Orchid Conservatory, the ODU grounds department and Norfolk Botanical Garden.
+The Monarchs for Monarchs program is a partnership among the Department of Biological Sciences of the College of Sciences, the ODU student Botany Club, the Orchid Conservatory, the ODU Grounds Department and Norfolk Botanical Garden.

-The population of these beautiful insects has fallen sharply.
-Milkweed plants, which are native to the area, provide perfect habitat for monarch butterflies as they complete a multigenerational migration each fall and spring, traveling thousands of miles to and from wintering grounds in Mexico.
-Milkweed provides both food and habitat for the butterflies, and causes the monarchs - so named because they are considered to be the "king" of the butterflies - to secrete a toxin that makes them poisonous to predators, such as birds.
+Milkweed plants provide perfect habitat for monarch butterflies as they complete a multigenerational migration each fall and spring, traveling thousands of miles to and from wintering grounds in Mexico.
+Milkweed provides both food and habitat for the beautiful insects, and causes the monarchs - so named because they are considered to be the "king" of the butterflies - to secrete a toxin that makes them poisonous to predators, such as birds.

-Monarch butterflies typically don't show up in Norfolk until summer, after these new plants will have taken root and started to grow.
+Monarch butterflies typically are found in Norfolk throughout the summer and early fall.
 The butterflies that arrive here in the early summer are making their way back from their wintering grounds in Mexico.
 Monarch butterflies also leave and pass through the region during their fall migration south down the Atlantic Coast and west across the Gulf Coast.